-Black, red, chocolate, brindle, sable, orange, and multi-color
+|Black, red, chocolate, brindle, sable, orange, and multi-color

-Those looking for a close companion, people who spend lots of time at home, families
+|Those looking for a close companion, people who spend lots of time at home, families

 A Shiranian is a mix between a Pomeranian and a Shih Tzu.
 These dogs can sometimes be referred to as a Pomshi or a Pom-Tzu.
 This is a small breed animal that loves to be around people.
 There are some essential things you should know before purchasing a Shiranian puppy.
-In this guide, we will help give you all the information you need to make sure that this is the dog for you.
+In this guide, we will help give you all the information you need to make sure that this is the right dog for you.

-3 Little-Known Facts About Shiranian Puppies
+3 Little-Known Facts About the Shiranian

-1. High Variety In Color and Coat
+1. High Variety in Color and Coat

 Although two Shiraninans can look exactly alike, it is quite rare.
 Since there is a large variety in coat length and color in the Pomeranian and in the Shih Tzu, when those two are combined, you get even more combinations.
 This makes the breed unique and exciting to observe.
 When you become a Shiranian owner, you will end up spotting them more often and appreciating their characteristics.